keez857/obsidian-notes/Master/Courses/PEH/blackpearl 192.168.120.138/02 - foothold.md

 Since we know there is DNS running on the box, we run dnsrecon and see that there is a record for `blackpearl.tcm`

-If we change the /etc/hosts file for the ip to point to `blackpearl.tcm`  instead, we get what we need.
+If we change the /etc/hosts file for the ip to point to `blackpearl.tcm`

+We now see a different page when navigating to `blackpearl.tcm`

+We run gobuster again for the new domain and we find `blackpearl.tcm/navigate`

+---

+## navigate CMS

+There is a metasploit module that uses and RCE exploit for this.
+Remember when settings options to set vhost to `blackpearl.tcm`

+This gives us a shell as `var-www`